chiefenne/PyAero/docs/meshing.rst

    Settings for the airfoil trailing edge mesh (block 2)

 The parameter :guilabel:`Divisions at trailing edge` controls the number of subdivisions at the trailing edge (see blue circle in :ref:`figure_mesh_TE_annotated`).
 If the airfoil trailing edge has a finite thickness (blunt trailing edge), these cells resolve the small vertical part of the trailing edge.
 In case of a sharp trailing edge, the cells collapse to one point at the airfoil and spread out downstream.
+The :guilabel:`Cell thickness ratio (-)` has the same effect on the grid line distribution as already depicted for the mesh around the airfoil (block 1).

 .. _mesh_settings_WT_airfoil:
 .. figure::  images/mesh_settings_WT_airfoil.png